 When you first start a meeting

 No setup is necessary.
-Use the remote control to join the meeting on the primary monitor.
+On the primary monitor, use the remote control to join a video meeting .

 - The primary (main) screen displays the meeting details, a “filmstrip” of meeting participants, and the active speaker.